anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 application/voucher-jws+json

 The pledge SHOULD include this Content-Type header field indicating the included media type for the voucher response.
-Note that this is also an indication regarding the acceptable fromat of the voucher response.
+Note that this is also an indication regarding the acceptable format of the voucher response.
 This format is included by the registrar as described in {{exchanges_uc2_2}}.

 Once the registrar-agent has received the pledge-voucher-request it can trigger the pledge to generate an enrollment-request object.